Visual Aspects of Gaussian Periods and Analogues: Definitions and Motivations

 Thus the Duke--Garcia--Lutz Theorem, for example, gives a geometric description of the values which show up in a ``supercharacter table'' for $(\sX, \sK)$.

 \begin{remark} It should be noted that the above construction of the partitions $\sX$ and $\sK$ work for \emph{any} subgroup $\Gamma \subset (\Z/n\Z)^\times$ and not just the cyclic subgroups as we have described them.
-In this paper, however, we mainly restrict ourselves to the case in which $\Gamma$ is cyclic, even though we believe using non-cyclic subgroups of $(\Z/n\Z)^\times$ to achieve a supercharacter theory hasn't received much attention and is something worth exploring. \end{remark}
+In this paper, however, we mainly restrict ourselves to the case in which $\Gamma$ is cyclic.
+Supercharacter theories induced by non-cyclic subgroups of $(\Z/n\Z)^\times$ have received little attention in previous papers, though we believe it is a subject worth exploring. \end{remark}

-\begin{remark} Supercharacter theory was first described axiomatically by Diaconis and Isaacs in 2008 \cite{Supercharacter}.
+\begin{remark} Supercharacter theory was first described axiomatically by Diaconis and Isaacs in 2008 in \cite{Supercharacter}.
 As mentioned in \cite{Menagerie}, supercharacter theory has been used in the study of a variety of objects, including the Hopf algebra of symmetric functions of non-commuting variables, random walks on upper triangular matrices, and Ramanujan sums. \end{remark}